 but one thing I do;

-When David felt prompted to take on the giant, his own brother, Eliab, mocked him and questioned his motives.
-I’m sure David felt the sting of the rebuke but he didn’t let it thwart what he was called to do - slay the giant!
+When David felt prompted to take on the giant, his brother, Eliab, mocked him and questioned his motives.
+I’m sure David felt the sting of the insult, but he didn’t let it thwart what he was called to do - slay the giant!

-In starting this blog we are surrounded by those who love us and are cheering us on.
-Yet we know not everyone is going to be as supportive and encouraging for the world is full of Eliabs.
+In starting this blog, we are surrounded by those who love us and are cheering us on.
+However, we know not everyone is going to be as supportive and encouraging for the world is full of Eliabs.
 But as a group we’ve decided we have no room for the fear of man and their mocking.